dimagi/commcare-hq/corehq/warehouse/README.md

 $ ./manage.py mark_batch_complete 73
 ```

+The full workflow can be seen in the Airflow UI or the [Airflow dag graphs](https://github.com/dimagi/pipes/blob/master/docs/warehouse/warehouse.md).

 ### Table loaders
 The ETL for each 'table' is handled by a specific 'loader' class.
 These classes contain the logic necessary
 to fill the warehouse table they are responsible for.
 There are two categories of loaders: